Tabu-driven Quantum Neighborhood Samplers: Tabu-driven QAOA sampling

 \subsection{Enforcing locality with penalized QAOA}

 As a tool in local search algorithms, QAOA may be useful with modifications which impose notions of locality.
 We incorporate these notions in the cost hamiltonian so that they are captured during the QAOA evolution.
 This can be done through the cost function by adding a penalty term.
-A possibility is to consider the Hamming distance with a current tabu solution $x_{TS}$.
-Hence, the objective for QAOA becomes: \EQ{ \min_x [f(x) + A \delta_H(x,x_{TS})], } where $\delta_H$ corresponds to the Hamming distance, and $A$ is a constant.
-The right-hand side additive term of Eq.\ref{penalqubo} aims to encourage the output of candidates that differ by few bits from the current solution if $A>0$, and vice-versa.
+A possibility is to consider the Hamming distance with a current tabu solution $x$.
+Hence, the objective for QAOA becomes: \EQ{ \textstyle\min_{x'} [f(x') + A \delta_H(x',x)], } where $\delta_H$ corresponds to the Hamming distance and $A$ is a constant.
+The right-hand side additive term of Eq.~\eqref{penalqubo} aims to encourage the output of candidates that differ by few bits from the current solution if $A>0$, and vice-versa.
 As a neighborhood sampler, the penalty may help in enforcing locality.
 However, setting the parameter $A$ is non trivial for activating the effect of the extra term.

-There is also a possibility to add information about the fitness gain in differing from $x_{TS}$.
-If switching a bit is an improving move from $x_{TS}$, it would be prioritized.
-Our algorithm uses the one-bit flip move values $\Delta_x$ in order to select the variables to run QAOA on.
-These values can be used as coefficients in the penalty term to compose a weighted driving term using the ising values $\{-1,1\}$ for variables $x^j$: \EQ{ -\frac{1}{2} \sum_{j=1}^N \Delta_x(j) (-1)^{x^j_{TS}} x^j }

-For a minimization problem, $\Delta_x(j) < 0$ characterizes encouraging flipping the $j$-th variable in new candidates.
+There is also a possibility to add information about the fitness gain in differing from $x$.
+If switching a bit is an improving move, it would be prioritized.
+Our algorithm uses the one-bit flip move values $\Delta_x$ in order to select the variables to run QAOA on, from which we can construct a weighted penalty term: \EQ{ \textstyle-\frac{1}{2} \sum_{j=1}^N \Delta_x(j) (-1)^{x_j} x_j'. } For a minimization problem, $\Delta_x(j) < 0$ characterizes encouraging flipping the $j$-th variable in new candidates.
 For a candidate in this case, $\Delta_x(j)$ is added to the cost.
 Conversely, $\Delta_x(j) > 0$ would result in penalizing candidates with the $j$-th bit value flipped.
 One can also multiply by a positive constant A for enforcing more the locality effects.
-The penalty translates in an additional operator term $ H_{penalty}$, following an application of a usual cost operator in QAOA, where: \EQ{ H_{penalty} = -\frac{1}{2} \sum_{j=1}^N \Delta_x(j) (-1)^{x^j_{TS}} \sigma_z^j } The corresponding quantum circuit of depth one is very simple and given by:
+The penalty translates in an additional operator term $H_{\text{penalty}}$, following an application of a usual cost operator in QAOA, where: \EQ{ \textstyle H_{\text{penalty}} = -\frac{1}{2} \sum_{j=1}^N \Delta_x(j) (-1)^{x_j} \sigma_z^j } The corresponding quantum circuit of depth one is very simple and given by $\bigotimes_i R_Z ( (-1)^{x_i} \gamma \Delta_x(i)),\gamma \in \mathbb{R}.$